Polk County License Hearing Guide

 Possible Outcomes

-- Suspension Upheld: If the hearing officer finds that the DMV has sufficient evidence to support the suspension, your license will be suspended.
+- Suspension Upheld: If the DMV presents sufficient evidence to justify the suspension, your license will remain suspended.

-- Suspension Overturned: If the hearing officer finds that the DMV does not have sufficient evidence, the suspension will be overturned, and your license will be reinstated.
+- Suspension Overturned: If you successfully challenge the DMV's evidence, your license suspension will be overturned, and your driving privileges will be restored.

-- Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license, allowing you to drive under specific circumstances (e.g., to and from work, school, or medical appointments).
+- Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license that allows you to drive under certain conditions, such as for work, school, or medical appointments.

 Hardship/Restricted License in North Carolina

-Even if your license is suspended, you may be eligible for a limited driving privilege, also known as a hardship license, in North Carolina.
+If your license is suspended, you may be eligible for a limited driving privilege, often called a hardship license.

 - Costs and Application Process: The application process for a hardship license involves filing a petition with the court and providing supporting documentation.
-There are also associated fees for filing the petition and obtaining the license.
+There are typically court fees associated with the application.

 Getting Your License Back